{"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

 “I’ve had more falls than I can shake a stick at and it’s a bit ‘there but for the grace of God’,” she said, adding that her fundraising efforts so far have included many course-walks, dinners and a four-day ride from Wiltshire to Stoke Mandeville.

-“People got sponsorship and joined us because their friend or family member had had an accident and was in a wheelchair, and their stories heart-rending,” she said.
+“People got sponsorship and joined us because their friend or family member had had an accident and was in a wheelchair, and their stories are heart-rending,” she said.
 “Tara got hold of me and we hatched this plan, and what better person to work with than Tara?
 Her enthusiasm, her work ethic – she’s an extraordinary human being.”

-Ginny said breaking her leg very badly in a fall in 1997, and the resulting lack of mobility, gave her a hint of what people with spinal-cord injuries experience and made her even more keen to help.
+Ginny said breaking her leg very badly in a fall in 1997, and the resulting lack of mobility, gave her a hint of what people with spinal cord injuries experience and made her even more keen to help.

 “This fundraising is a real push to change people’s lives,” she said.
 “This neuromodulation is something that can do that.”